This post on how to use a circular saw is brought to you in part by RYOBI Power Tools.

 Seriously, isn’t that easy??
 The hard part is getting over your nervous feelings over using a circular saw for the first time.
 But if you follow these instructions, read the manual, and watch this YouTube video, you’ll be able to make your first cut!

-Win a Free Circular Saw! – ENTER BY NOV.
-22
+Win a Free Circular Saw! -- GIVEAWAY CLOSED

 - Visit RYOBI Nation to sign up for a free account.